sharemy3d/api-documentation/source/index.html.md

 name | string | Model's name.
 description | string | Model's description.
-hasPassword | bool | If the model is password protected. hasPassword | bool | If the model is downloadable. timeCreated | timestamp | When the model was created (Unix timestamp). status | string | One of <ul><li>UPLOADING</li><li>PROCESSING</li><li>ACTIVE</li><li>FAILED</li></ul>
+hasPassword | bool | If the model is password protected. downloadable | bool | If the model is downloadable. timeCreated | timestamp | When the model was created (Unix timestamp). status | string | One of <ul><li>UPLOADING</li><li>PROCESSING</li><li>ACTIVE</li><li>FAILED</li></ul>
 size | number | File size (in bytes) of the original file.